edulify/play-sitemap-module.edulify.com/README.md

 Remember that you'll need to add the absolute path of the added URLs.

-In order to deliver your sitemaps files, you can use the `SitemapController` provided by this module.
+In order to deliver your sitemaps files, you can use the `Sitemaps` controller provided by this module.
 For this, you can simply add the following route to your `routes` files:

 ```
-GET     /sitemap$suffix<[^/]*>.xml   com.edulify.modules.sitemap.SitemapController.sitemap(suffix: String)
+GET     /sitemap$suffix<[^/]*>.xml   com.edulify.modules.sitemap.Sitemaps.sitemap(suffix: String)
 ```

 Or you can write your own file deliver.
 Just remember that the `sitemap_index.xml`, when generated, links to sitemap#.xml on the defined *baseUrl*, i.e., the `sitemap_index.xml` will like look this: